getsentry/sentry-docs/src/collections/_documentation/platforms/php/default-integrations.md

 ### ErrorListenerIntegration

 This integration hooks into the global PHP `error_handler` and emits events when an error occurs.

-By default, the error handler reserves 10 megabytes of memory to handle fatal errors.
+To do that, it ensures that Sentry's `ErrorHandler` is registered, and adds a callback to it as an error listener.
+By default, the `ErrorHandler` reserves 10 megabytes of memory to handle fatal errors.

 For some frameworks or projects, there are specific integrations provided both